glennhenry/cs-notes/docs/database-system/02-query-language/query-language.md

 If we choose to query the `EmployeeID` and `FirstName` column, the SQL statement would be : `SELECT EmployeeID, FirstName FROM Employees`.
 In math representation : $\pi \text{ EmployeeID}, \text{FirstName}$.

-This is just a simple example of how math is used behind SQL operations.
-Other aspect of database such as [normalization](/database-system/normalization) also make use of math principles.

 #### Query Processing

 ![DBMS components](./dbms-component.png)